Tank1334/Onboarding-Newbies/chapter_01/day_04.md

 #### 1. **Table:**
 - Fundamental data storage unit in HBase, similar to a table in a relational database.
-- Tables are distributed across the cluster and consist of rows and columns.

 #### 2. **Row Key:**
 - Unique identifier for each row in an HBase table.
-- Determines the physical storage location of the data in the distributed environment.

 #### 3. **Column Family:**
 - Groups of related columns stored together for efficient retrieval.
 - Defined at the table level and must be declared upfront.

 #### 4. **Column Qualifier:**
-- Part of a column that further qualifies the data within a column family.
+- Part of a column family that further qualifies the data within it.
 - Combined with the column family and row key, it forms a unique cell in the table.

 #### 5. **Cell:**